Fatpandac/Blog/docs/en/2022/02/hello_world.md

 ---

 > [!info]
-> This article is auto translated by ChatGPT.
+> This article was auto-translated using ChatGPT.

 Hello, World!